wickljas/PES_Board/docs/markdown/sd_card_logger.md

 ## Hardware and Pin Configuration

 To use the `SDLogger`, you need an **SD card**.
-A successfully tested card is:
+Successfully tested sd cards are:

-- Transcend 16 GB micro SD HC1
+- Transcend 16 GB Micro SD HC1
+- ScanDisk Ultra 16 GB Micro SD HC1 A1

 The SD card module itself is alread on the PES board.
 The pin names are defined in `PESBoardPinMap.h`: